 The tricky part of this recipe is the puffing of pita bread into a balloon.
-This puffing depends less on ingredients and more on technique and temperature of the oven.
+This puffing depends less on ingredients and more on the technique and temperature of the oven.

 Technique: Your dough should rise properly.
 You must knead the dough balls for a few seconds each.
 Let the pita bread rest for 3-5 minutes before baking.

 Oven temperature: The oven temperature should be at 450 F or above.
 Since you’ll be opening the oven to bake pita bread, batch after batch.
 I suggest heating both the broil element and the bake element together.
-So there is heat source at both as well as on the top.
+So there is a heat source at both as well as on the top.
 When they both work together the oven is super hot like a tandoor.

 How to store and reheat heat Pita Bread?

 Always cover the pita bread in a towel once it is out of the oven and store it in an airtight jar cover in a towel to keep it soft.
 If you like warm pita bread, pack a pile of pita bread in an aluminum foil and place it in preheated oven for 15 minutes.
 Remove from the oven and you’ll have warm pita bread to eat.

 Alternatively, you can also heat each pita bread on a hot griddle for a few seconds until warm.
 But this will make the pita bread slightly toasted and crisp on the outside.
 Lightly, toasted pita bread tastes great too.

 How do you make whole wheat Pita Bread from scratch?

 Making pita bread is actually very simple.
 Kneading steps can be done with hand or with a machine too.

 Making dough for pita bread